DQA2026/COMMAT-D-26-01775/README.md

 # 3. Stress Extraction

-The calculated stress tensors are provided in the files:
+The calculated stress tensors are provided in the files `Stress_Strain_SRxxxx_T750.xls`.

-- `Stress_Strain_SRxxxx_T750.xls`

 The primary quantity analyzed in this work is the shear stress component $p_{xy}$.